<<

 3.10 - Is Winsock thread-safe?

-Anecdotal evidence suggests that one thread calling send() and another thread calling recv() on a single socket is safe on recent Microsoft stacks at least.
+It is safe, for instance, to have one thread calling send() and another thread calling recv() on a single socket.

 Instead of multiple threads accessing a single socket, you may want to consider setting up a pair of network I/O queues.
 Then, give one thread sole ownership of the socket: this thread sends data from one I/O queue and enqueues received data on the other.
 Then other threads can access the queues (with suitable synchronization).